avin/multi-static/example/README.md

-# Пример окружения для multi-static
+# Example environment for multi-static

-Текущие настройки содержат примеры
+The current settings contain examples:

-* Использования scss файлов
+- Using scss files
-* Использования wepback с babel для js файлов
+- Using wepback with babel for js files
-* Шаблонизации html с помощью mustache
+- HTML templating with mustache
-* Использования mocker-api как middleware для dev-сервера
+- Using mocker-api as middleware for dev-server